justayar/walmart_book_shop/README.md

 ## Running the application locally

-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.
+There are several ways to run a Spring application on your local machine.
+One way is to execute the `main` method in the `com.canemreayar.bookshop.BookShopApplication` class from your IDE.

-Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:
+Alternatively you can use the maven exec command like:

+For calling below command,first you have to go the project folder directory.

 ```shell
 mvn exec:java -Dexec.mainClass=com.canemreayar.bookshop.BookShopApplication